-- PJM Members Any participants requesting to purchase or sell energy to or from the PJM Interchange Energy Market or Ancillary Service Markets and any participant that schedules bilateral sales or purchases. - PJM operations staff The PJM operations staff processes the market information and develops the resource schedule. - PJM dispatchers The PJM dispatchers process PJM Member requests, make hourly schedule adjustments, and post information in the OASIS. - Local Control Center dispatchers The Local Control Center dispatchers submit hourly schedule changes.
+- PJM Members Any participants requesting to purchase or sell energy to or from the PJM Interchange Energy Market or Ancillary Service Markets and any participant that schedules bilateral sales or purchases. - PJM operations staff The PJM operations staff that processes the market information and develops the resource schedule. - PJM dispatchers The PJM dispatchers that process PJM Member requests, make hourly schedule adjustments, and post information in the OASIS.